anxiousmodernman/candypaint/README.md

 # candypaint

-Prompts for the ion shell.
-Tested on Linux only.
+Candy coated prompts for the ion shell.
+Tested on Linux only, for now.

 ## Installation